 If you can tear yourself away from your own personal viewing deck outside your cottage, follow the Panorama Route and head off to Bourke’s Luck Potholes, the aptly named God’s Window, the Blyde River Canyon or the Sabie Waterfalls, before coming home to sundowners at the pub or a delicious meal in the Pointer’s Rest restaurant.

-If you’re still full of energy, take a dip in one of 4 swimming pools, including 2 that are heated for those chilly nights.
+If you’re still full of energy, take a dip in one of four swimming pools, including two that are heated for those chilly nights.